 An interesting point about this market is the name of each store which is carved on the stores’ façade by tiles that has made a beautiful appearance to the market.
 The bazaar is covered and has many passage ways leading to different sections where you can purchase goods.
 Spices, dairy, clothes, fabrics, nuts & dried fruits, traditional cookware, fruits, veggies and … can be found in Tajrish Bazaar .
 Among all these stuff, the fruit & vegetable market is one of the most popular attractions of the bazaar.

 The beautiful historical Emamzadeh Saleh shrine is located adjacent to the bazaar, with access from inside.
 At the entrance to the shrine, people hand out sweets and dates to seek peace for their gone beloved ones.

 The Tajrish Bazaar is located in the north part of Tehran, near Tochal mountains, Darband, Darakeh and attractions, including the SaadAbad Palace complex.
-If you plan to get there by, you have to take the line 1 (the red line) and take off at the first station (Tajrish).
-And if you are already in Vali-e-Asr street, you can take the busses going all the way up from Railway station to the Tajrish square.
+If you plan to get there by, you have to take line 1 of Tehran metro (the red line) and take off at the first station (Tajrish).
+And if you are already in Vali-e-Asr street, you can take the buses going all the way up from Railway station to the Tajrish square.

 Tajrish Bazaar opening hours

 Opening hours in Tajrish Bazaar is 8-9 AM and stores close at 10PM in Summer&spring and 9PM in Winter&Fall.

 - Try some Kebab in Shemroon Restaurant.
 Their quality is good and you can have the best view of Tajrish square.